 No, you don’t have to stir risotto constantly.
 That said, you do need to give the risotto pot a stir every few minutes as you gradually ladle the liquid into the risotto pot.

 Sure, my first instinct when I think of wine pairing for risotto is a good Italian red wine.
-But I had a notion that some good American Merlot could work well with our chicken and mushroom risotto.
+But I had a notion that some good American Merlot could work well with our chicken and mushroom risotto, and that has proven true as we have tested several Merlot pairings.

 Chicken and mushrooms cooked with arborio rice for a rich and satisfying risotto.